Gettin' Sandy on St. Augustine Beach

 Places to stay on St. Augustine Beach:

-- Beachers Lodge: My Mom and Stepdad always used to stay here when they came to visit before moving to St. Augustine.
-These are great little efficiency condos right on the ocean, with a pool too!
-You've got a little kitchenette area so you can prepare your own meals which is super convenient as well.
+- Beachers Lodge: My mom and stepdad always used to stay here when they came to visit before moving to St. Augustine.
+These are great little efficiency condos - with little kitchenettes - right on the ocean, with a pool too!

 - La Fiesta Ocean Inn & Suites: A boutique inn right on St. Augustine Beach with award winning landscaping and waterfalls and a private walkway to the beach.

 Local St. Augustine blogger Meaghan Alvarado is a Flagler College alumni who writes on many topics ranging from fashion and food to crafts and local St. Augustine happenings.